2025 Solar Incentives Guide for Anthem, AZ - Tax Credits & Rebates

 3. within the U.S.

-Specific incentives, including ones handled by the Arizona government or by your county/municipality, may have additional qualifications.
-Get in touch with your local Anthem solar installer to learn more about what incentives your project will qualify for.
+Specific incentives, including those given out by the Arizona government or by your county/municipality, could have additional qualifications.
+Speak with your local Anthem solar installer to find out what incentives your project will qualify for.

-How much can I save annually on my electric bill if I install solar panels on my house in Anthem?
+How much can I save on my electric bill annually if I add solar panels to my house in Anthem?

-While we recommend speaking with your local solar installer and/or tax professional to fully understand what solar incentives apply to you, many will apply to a second home, so long as that home is in the United States and owned by you.
-There may be other incentives available specifically for commercial properties, depending on the specifics.
+While we recommend getting in touch with your local solar installer and/or tax professional to fully understand what solar incentives apply to you, many will apply to a second home, so long as that home is in the United States and owned by you.
+There may be other incentives available specifically for commercial properties, depending on the details.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.